dhemery/cwd.dhemery.com/site/posts/2003-05-after_all_weve_done_for_them.md

 ---
-category:  Resistance
+title: After All We've Done for Them
 date: 2003/05/05 15:07:00
 tags:
 - relating
-title: After All We&#039;ve Done for Them
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p>When I started consulting in 1995, my first customer was Paul, a contractor who specialized in designing and building people's dream homes.
 My background was software development.
 I knew nothing about the home building business.
 So I relied on <a href="/cwd/2003/05/alisons_advice_advice.html">Alison's Advice Advice</a>, and tried to help Paul find his own advice.</p>